STUDENT ESSAY COMPETITION

 Eligibility: The competition is open to undergraduate and postgraduate students.
 Essays must be written in English and be the work of students who are enrolled in a third level institution in Ireland or abroad, or within one year expiration of that enrollment.

 Essay/Submission Details: Essays must be no longer than 5,000 words (including all references).
 All entries must use an accepted referencing style (such as APA, Harvard, Oscola), be typed, double-spaced, and include an abstract of approximately 100 words.
-Entries should be submitted, in Word or PDF format, via email by the student or their lecturer/professor (including the student in the email submission).
-In the email, please include: name, institutional affiliation, degree programme (please specify if undergraduate or postgraduate), and enrollment particulars.
+Entries should be submitted, in Word format, via email by the student or their lecturer/professor (including the student in the email submission).
+In the email, please include: name, institutional affiliation, degree programme (please specify if undergraduate or postgraduate), and enrollment particulars (e.g. which year).

 Judging: Entries will be judged by the essay competition committee, assessed according to level and judged on the criteria: